axelarnetwork/axelarate-community/documentation/Admin/validator_backup.md

 #### Mnemonic backup

-There should be one mnemonic for the Axelar validator key and other for the Axelar proxy key.
+There should be one mnemonic for the Axelar validator key and another for the Axelar proxy key.
-The former should be displayed after running `join/jointestnet.sh` with a clean slate, while the later should be displayed by `join/launchValidator.sh`.
+The former should be displayed after running `join/joinTestnet.sh` with a clean slate, while the latter should be displayed by `join/launchValidator.sh`.

 **Attention:** Be sure to store this mnemonic at a safe, offline place.

 ### Tofnd mnemonic

 The tofnd mnemonic is created when a validator is launched for the first time.
-It can be found within the tofnd container at `/.tofnd/export` (or from the host's directory at `$HOME/.axelar_testnet/.tofnd/export`).
+It can be found within the tofnd container at `/.tofnd/export` (or on the host at `$HOME/.axelar_testnet/.tofnd/export`).

 Its contents should look something like: